The University of Memphis

 1. Department/Activity Heads shall be responsible for ensuring the following:

-2. The Director of Police Services shall prepare shift schedules to ensure that at least one (1) person qualified to administer first aid is always assigned to both the main and Park Avenue campus areas.
+2. The Director of Police Services shall prepare shift schedules to ensure that at least one (1) person qualified to administer first aid is always assigned to the Main, Park Avenue, Lambuth, and Law School campuses.

 Departments with employees who are subjected to occupational noise exposure in excess of the limits set forth in 29 CFR 1910.95 shall implement a "Hearing Conservation Program" and an "Audiometric Testing Program" as required in that regulation.
 Employees covered under this requirement shall be provided with protection against the effects of noise exposure.

-The University of Memphis operates under regulations established by the Tennessee Department of Environment and Conservation--Division of Radiological Health and the U.S. Nuclear Regulatory Commission.
+The University of Memphis operates under regulations established by the Tennessee Department of Environment and Conservation--Division of Radiological Health, U.S. Nuclear Regulatory Commission, and Tennessee Department of Labor and Workforce Development.
 To insure compliance with all regulations regarding the use of radioactive materials and/or radiation-producing equipment, the Radiation Safety Committee has been established.
 The purpose of this Committee shall be to administer the radiation safety program for The University of Memphis.
-This committee has developed The University of Memphis "Radiation Safety Manual" which shall serve as the University's procedure regarding the use of all radioactive materials and radiation producing equipment.
-Copies of this manual are available for review in the Environmental Health and Safety Office or in any department that has radioactive materials and/or radiation producing-equipment.
+This committee has developed The University of Memphis "Radiation Safety Manual" and a Laser Safety Program which shall serve as the University's procedures regarding the use of ionizing radiation and laser radiation.
+Copies of these manuals are available for review in the Environmental Health and Safety Office or in any department that has radioactive materials, radiation-producing equipment, or Class 3B or Class 4 lasers.

 Where engineering controls and work practices are not sufficient to effectively reduce occupational exposure to harmful dusts, fogs, fumes, mists, gases, smokes, sprays, or vapors, respirators shall be used in accordance with 29 CFR 1910.134.
 This OSHA standard addresses required training, medical examinations, respirator selection and fit testing, and respirator maintenance and care.
 Affected departments shall develop and implement a written respiratory protection program conforming to requirements of 29 CFR 1910.134 prior to allowing employee use of respirators.
 No employee shall be authorized to use a respirator without compliance with the OSHA standard and the written respiratory protection program.